logo

 “You do know you can’t take her with you, right?
 She’s staying to give statements.”

 At first, I wanted to argue about it, but in the distance behind his back, I glimpsed Boris and a few other men, which distracted me.
 My blond-haired friend was arrested and received medical care.
-He looked pretty trashed, as if he had just returned from the wildest jungle, where he fought hundreds of jaguars and green anacondas.
+He looked pretty trashed, as if he had just returned from the wildest jungle, where he fought jaguars and green anacondas.
 I felt sorry for him again.
-The guy was rough, but he was just a bouncer who tried to make a living at Eternity.
-He hadn’t done anything bad to me except for threatening me a couple of times, and I really hoped he would find Marilyn alive among the women kept in this horrible place.
+The guy was rough but just a bouncer who tried to make a living at Eternity.
+He hadn’t done anything wrong to me except for threatening me a couple of times, and I really hoped he would find Marilyn alive among the women kept in this horrible place.

 “Can’t you take her statements tomorrow?”
-I made a face, expressing my annoyance with the inspector, combining it with some sobbing and sniffling.
-“She’s practically naked, for God’s sake!”
+I made a wry face, expressing my annoyance with the inspector, sobbing and sniffling.
+“She’s practically naked, for god’s sake!”

 “Don’t worry about it!
 We’ll think of something,” he replied nonchalantly.

 I shrugged, still irritated.
 The guy was a damn paper pusher, and that was it!
 When he had the chance to move his ass and help me, he preferred staying in his office and screwing Jill on his desk, but now that I had done the dirty job for him, he was quick to reap the laurels.
-Lately, almost every cop in this country fitted perfectly into this character, and it was really weird that I thought that, because at this moment, I glimpsed another two of my dear old friends—the albino guys.
+Lately, this behavior has been characteristic of almost every cop in the country, and it was very weird that at the moment I thought about this, I glimpsed another two of my friends—the albino guys.
 They were talking to an officer who idled beside his squad car, and when I looked at the group, Agent Scully turned her head and looked at me, too.
 We remained like this for a few seconds, and then she nodded slightly.
 I returned her gesture in the same reserved manner, and her partner—Mulder or whatever his name was—kept rummaging in his pants the entire time, true to his unique style.
-He didn’t even notice any of this.
+He didn’t even notice us gesturing to each other.

-“By the way, do you know the club you told me about was burned?” he asked.
+“By the way, do you know the club you told me about has burned?” he asked.

 “Yeah, I know that,” I said.

-“It’s actually weird, because in the hotel next to it, we found a few dead bodies.
-One of the victims is the owner, a female.
+“It’s actually strange because, very close to it, we found a few dead bodies in a hotel.
+One of the victims is the owner—a female.
 I just wondered if you, by any chance, had checked in there.”

 “Why would you think so?”
 I was quick to deny it, still sniffling.
 “It’s a stupid assumption!”

 “But it wasn’t me!
-My name is Mellrow; you know that well!”
+My name’s Mellrow; you know that well!”
 I tried to look as indifferent as I could.
-Then I quickly steered the conversation in a different direction.
+Then, I quickly steered the conversation in a different direction.
 “Have you found the club’s owner yet?
 What was his explanation for the fire and everything?”

 “This is even weirder, you know.”
 Greensboro frowned.
 “There is no trace of him.
-We couldn’t find him at the crime scene or anywhere else, and besides, there were no victims among the ruins either.
-The place was totally empty.”
+We couldn’t locate him at the crime scene or anywhere else, and besides, there were no victims among the ruins whatsoever.
+The place was totally empty!”

-I pursed my lips because it was no surprise to me.
+I pursed my lips because it wasn’t a surprise to me.
 It just confirmed my suspicions that Tanaka was the one who set his club on fire.
 Anyway, I didn’t say anything about it and just waited for the inspector to go on.

 “We’ve also found another victim in the hotel,” he added after a while.
-“I presume he’s the bartender because there were broken bottles of gin and lots of olives beside him.
+“I presume he’s the bartender because there were broken bottles and glasses and lots of olives beside him.
 I guess you wouldn’t know anything about that either!”

 “No. Absolutely nothing,” I answered curtly.
-“How did he die anyway?”
+“How did he die?”

 “Well, it really looks like a drunken brawl or something.
 The entire place was trashed.
 Perhaps a client was giving him trouble, and the guy tried to deal with him with a baseball bat, but then the quarrel spun out of control, and his opponent shot him dead.
 After that, the perpetrator ransacked the hotel and probably killed the owner in the process.
 Luckily, there were no guests at that moment.”

 After I heard his cute little theory about the events, I couldn’t help but smile.
-As always, the man was quick to grasp everything that happened in the exact order it happened.
-Even though my own theory was completely different, I didn’t try to correct him.
+As always, the man quickly grasped everything in the exact order in which it had happened.
+Even though my own theory was utterly different, I didn’t try to correct him.
 There was simply no point.
-Besides, right at this moment, a third officer came running to us, and interrupted our conversation again.
-I looked at him, not surprised at all, because I kind of suspected what he wanted to say—Kurvallo and his companion had mysteriously left the United States by teleportation and got political asylum in Cuba, where the ex-DEA chief married into Castro’s family and became a member of the Cuban Communist Party.
+Besides, right then, a third officer came running to us and interrupted our conversation again.
+I looked at him, not surprised at all, because I kind of suspected what he wanted to say—Kurvallo and his companion had mysteriously left the United States by teleportation, got political asylum in Cuba, where the ex-DEA chief married into Castro’s family and became a member of the Cuban Communist Party.
 However, the officer nervously cleared his throat to inform us that the fugitives were shot dead in a gunfight with FBI agents, to which Greensboro had to respond now.
 He went to talk to his colleagues.

 I promptly grabbed the opportunity to sneak out, taking Sonya across the yard.
-On our way, we dropped by the ambulance car on the alley where Carpenter was receiving medical care, and I secretly pushed the bag of photo negatives into his hands.
+On our way, we dropped by the ambulance car in the alley where Carpenter received medical care, and I secretly pushed the bag of photo negatives into his hands.
 It was useless to me now.
 He grinned and asked me if that was the girl I had been looking for.
 I said, “Yes,” and he winked at me, whispering that she was worth it.

-I abandoned him in the paramedic’s caring hands and quickly led Sonya around one of the police cruisers, right next to the ambulance.
+I abandoned him in the paramedic’s caring hands and quickly led Sonya around one of the police cruisers beside the ambulance.
 We quietly moved behind the back of a fat officer laughing his ass off while talking on the radio.
-He was telling a joke about cops and didn’t notice us stealing through the gate.
+He was telling a joke about cops to some of his colleagues and didn’t notice us stealing through the gate.

-We hurried along the road, following the trail Cynthia’s pink Porsche had left on the asphalt, and after a minute, we reached my own car under the willow tree’s shadow.
-There, I pushed Lara’s sister into the Ford and quickly walked around to sit behind the wheel.
-In the vehicle, I rolled down my window to let some fresh air inside before lighting a cigarette.
+We hurried along the road, following the trail Cynthia’s pink Porsche had left on the asphalt, and a minute later, we reached my car under the willow tree’s shadow.
+I pushed Lara’s sister into the Ford and quickly walked around to sit behind the wheel.
+Inside, I rolled down my window to let some fresh air in before lighting a cigarette.

-“What are you planning to do now that your case is over?” she wanted to know instead, playing with the seat adjustment lever to give herself more space.
+“What are you planning to do now that your case is over?” she asked instead, playing with the seat adjustment lever to give herself more space.
 Her “dress” immediately unwrapped and slid down behind her back, but she didn’t bother to put it back on.
-She only pulled it out and tossed it carelessly across her lap—exactly as her sister would do.
+She only pulled it out and tossed it carelessly across her lap—precisely as her sister would do.

 I said nothing at first and thoughtfully looked at myself in the rearview mirror.
-It was only now that I realized why everybody asked me if I was okay.
+Only now did I realize why everybody asked me if I was okay.
 I looked terrible.
-I looked very much like the miserable ghost of a warrior who didn’t survive the last battle in all history, and now he was waiting for the gods to decide his fate after his death.
+I looked very much like the miserable ghost of a warrior who didn’t survive the last battle in all history, and now he waited for the gods to decide his fate after his death.

 “I don’t know,” I answered after a while.
 “I’ll probably take a rest.
 I feel awful.”